demystifyfp/demystifyfp/content/fsharp/blog/generic-programming-made-easy.md

 ### Parsing Record Fields

-Let's start with an initial function `parseRecordField` which is going to be called for populating the individual fields of the record type and call this from the `parseRecord` function for each field.
+Let's start with an initial function `parseRecordField` which is going to be called for populating the individual fields of the record type.

 ```fsharp
 // parseRecordField -> string
 let private parseRecordField (shape : IShapeWriteMember<'RecordType>) =
   "TODO"
 ```
+> The `private` access modifier is required as the `IShapeWriteMember<'T>` is declared as `internal`.
+We can use `internal` instead of `private` as well.

+Then call this from the `parseRecord` function for each field.

 ```diff
 let parseRecord<'T> () =